Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   title: "RPM",
   category: "build",
   definition: [
-  An acronym that stands for "Rotations per Minute."
+  An acronym for "Rotations per Minute."
 Used to interpret the speed of motors and motorized subsystems.
 ])

 #nb_create_glossary_entry(